tylrs/a-better-way-to-say-that/README.md

 View original project spec here: [project](https://frontend.turing.edu/projects/module-3/niche-audience.html)

+Learning Goals:

+-  Apply everything learned so far about React, Cypress, and fetching from APis by building a React app in one week
+-  Go beyond a simple Ideabox React App by posting data to two APIs and combining / manipulating returned API data
+-  Use conditional styling and gradients to enhance the UI of the app

 ## Installation and Viewing

 My application is deployed to Heroku.
 You may view the live application [here](https://a-better-way-to-say-that.herokuapp.com/)